flutter/engine/impeller/docs/faq.md

     their feedback.
 We also keep collaborating on an ongoing basis.
 Ideas such as stencil-then-cover that Impeller now uses originated from Skia.
 Flutter also continues to use Skia for text layout and its image codecs and has no plans to migrate away from using those sub-components.
-We'd wholeheartedly recommend Skia for most rendering needs.
+We wholeheartedly recommend Skia for most rendering needs.
   * All of Impellers shaders are [manually authored and compiled](https://github.com/flutter/engine/tree/0a8de3dd3285c0b64de47630a8218ae38b8e04e1/impeller#the-offline-shader-compilation-pipeline)